A Biblical and Systematic Eschatology

 Steve Harris' eschatology works with an assumption that is as indispensable as it is uncommon—that Christ's resurrection rips history wide open to divine intervention.
 Insisting that Christ himself is the true telos of our eschatological hope, Harris retrieves premodern figural interpretation by arguing that Christ's resurrection is ontologically linked to earlier and later resurrections from the dead.
 The result is a superb systematic and biblical eschatology that creatively and boldly casts new light on key contemporary eschatological debates.
 Refiguring Resurrection extricates us from the unhelpful cul-de-sacs that modern metaphysical constraints have placed upon us.~Hans Boersma, Saint Benedict Servants of Christ Chair in Ascetical Theology, Nashotah House Theological Seminary

 This is an immensely learned and provocative essay in dogmatic theology.
 By drawing our attention to the prefiguring of Jesus' resurrection in a wide range of biblical stories in both parts of the canon Harris challenges us to stretch our eschatological imaginations.
-Might it be that the God who raised Jesus from the dead is still 'practicing resurrection?'
-Harris helps us see how this might be so.~Joseph Mangina, Wycliffe College, Toronto School of Theology
+Might it be that the God who raised Jesus from the dead is still 'practicing resurrection'?
+Harris helps us see how this might be so.~Joseph Mangina, Professor of Systematic Theology, Wycliffe College, Toronto School of Theology